C3-PRO/c3-pro-server/README.md

     app.aws.sqs.profile=sqsprofile
     app.aws.s3.profile=s3profile

-To obtain acess keys and secrets from AWS, visit http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html.
+To obtain access keys and secrets from AWS, visit http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html.
 We suggest to create a user in AWS-IAM with only permissions to access S3 and SQS, and generate the access key and secret for this user.

 ## Providing public key ##